codydunne/safelinks-cleaner/README.md

 ## Installation instructions

-Clone the repo and sideload the extention into Edge following [these instructions](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading)
+Clone the repo and sideload the extension into Edge following [these instructions](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading)

 ## Known issues

 * Proofpoint Essentials URL Defense v3 regex is incomplete.
+* It does not always work with Outlook.
 * This does not handle nested use of both SafeLinks and URL Defense in the same link.

 ## Attribution